Alfresco/docs-alfresco/enterprise-viewer/latest/config/collaboration.md

 Note that the file path properties are relative to wherever the `server.js` file is located.

-## Configuring OpenAnnotate to Connect to the Node Server
+## Configuring Alfresco Enterprise Viewer to Connect to the Node Server

-In order to utilize the Node server, you must configure OpenAnnotate to use it.
+In order to utilize the Node server, you must configure Alfresco Enterprise Viewer to use it.
 The two properties that must be set are the `collaborationEndpoint` and `collaborationModeEnabled` properties.
-For more information on these properties and how to set these properties, read [OA Configuration Files](https://github.com/tsgrp/OpenAnnotate/wiki/OA-Configuration-Files).
+For more information on these properties and how to set these properties, read [AEV Configuration Files]({% link enterprise-viewer/latest/config/files.md %}).

 ## Collaboration Modes

-With collaboration features enabled, there are three different modes that OpenAnnotate can be run in: normal mode, collaboration mode and presenter mode.
+With collaboration features enabled, there are three different modes that Alfresco Enterprise Viewer can be run in: normal mode, collaboration mode and presenter mode.

 ### Normal Mode

-Normal mode is the default mode for OpenAnnotate.
+Normal mode is the default mode for Alfresco Enterprise Viewer.
 This mode does not include any collaboration features.
 It is configured by setting the `collaborationModeEnabled` property to `false`.

 ### Collaboration Mode